jacekskowalski/library-online/README.md

 Library online allow you to simple search by the following categories:

--by ISBN.
+-by ISBN (property industryIdentifiers[0].type- ISBN_13

 -by category.

 -by author.

+Data is loaded from attached books.json file.
 JSON response is returned.

 The app runs on port 8080.